rrishiddh/rrishiddh/README.md

  ###### Currently I'm doing-
 + Exploring backend technology : Focus on MongoDB database , implementation of CRUD operations.
 + Researching more about website security : Investigation of various security measures for websites like JWT.
-+ NPM package exploration: : Exploring the diverse range of npm packages available.
++ Exploration: : Exploring Next.js, build-in authentication (like Kinde) and different types of npm package.

 ###
 <br clear="both">